 Fig 6.
 The structure of the first proposed network

-Residue learning technique is integrated into network.
+Residue learning technique is integrated into the network as Fig. 6 shows.
 To reduce memory usage, parameters of several layers are shared, which means we can achieve the performance of deeper network with fewer parameters.
 As shown in Fig.6, layers of the same color represent the same parameters.
 The proposed CNN-based filter is located between DF and SAO.
+In order to investigate the impact of NN filter position in the filter chain, the performance of various combination with other existing loop filter will also be tested.